nyjc-computing/campus/docs/PACKAGING.md

 ## Overview

-Campus has been restructured to support a modular, namespace-based packaging architecture that allows individual components to be distributed as separate packages while maintaining a cohesive development experience.
-This comprehensive guide covers architecture decisions, packaging strategy, distribution workflows, integration patterns, advanced operations, troubleshooting, and long-term migration plans.
+Campus is structured as a monorepo with a single, centralized package that includes all components.
+This approach ensures consistent versioning and simplified dependency management while maintaining a clean, modular codebase structure.
+This guide covers architecture decisions, packaging strategy, distribution workflows, integration patterns, advanced operations, and troubleshooting.

 **Target Audience:**
-- Package maintainers managing releases and branch promotions
 - DevOps contributors setting up CI/CD and automation
-- External integrators using Campus packages in other projects
+- External integrators using Campus in other projects
-- Senior students learning advanced packaging concepts
+- Senior students learning Python packaging concepts

 ---